-Governments are still committed towards clean energy technologies, energy efficiencies and keep supporting renewables and are currently looking for opportunities to boost economic activities and reduce unemployment by creating green stimulus packages.
+Governments are still committed towards clean energy technologies, energy efficiencies and keep supporting renewables and are currently searching for opportunities to boost economic activities and reduce unemployment by creating green stimulus packages.
 The Dutch government is currently investigating the consequences of the Covid-19 outbreak on their climate and energy policy and how a so-called “green recovery” of the economy can be promoted.
 Portugal, although less affected by Covid-19 than many other European countries, is planning to build a 1 GW hydrogen factory to beat the economic downturn.
-For the time being, the corona crisis has delayed the Green Deal, one of the top priorities of the European Commission.
+For the moment, the corona crisis has delayed the Green Deal, one of the top priorities of the European Commission.
 But instead of postponing this initiative, acceleration is needed to reform the current unsustainable and polluting economic model.

-The industry can also use the momentum to rethink and adjust future plans.
-In the light of sustainability and energy-efficiency, a risk-driven and holistic approach to re-assess the own business operations is a good starting point, where also suppliers and customers are taken into account.
-Building in extra flexibility in the business operations and simplifying and localising the supply chain will help to better withstand shocks.
+The industry can also use the momentum to rethink and adjust plans.
+In the light of sustainability and energy-efficiency, a risk-driven and holistic approach to re-assess the own business operations is a good starting point, where also suppliers and customers are considered.
+Building in extra flexibility in the business operations and simplifying and localizing the supply chain will help to better withstand shocks.
 In addition, looking for lean processes and opportunities for limiting pollution and reducing energy and material losses in production and the rest of the chain will be beneficial for the business.
 It is the right time for an accelerated replacement of old polluting, energy-inefficient and less productive installations with an opportunity for technology upgrades and the introduction of the state-of-the-art technology.